 - Invest in Childcare– Everyone needs a break sometimes.
 Don’t feel guilty about finding a safe place for your kids to play while you invest in yourself, or getting a trustworthy friend or sitter to come to you for a couple hours.
 Even if you think you can’t afford it, there are lots of creative childcare solutions to help you get some time to yourself.

-- See a Movie – Sneak away after bedtime with a friend to a movie (preferably one with a bar inside).
+- See a Movie – Sneak away after bedtimeto see a movie with a friend (preferably one with a bar inside).
 Use our money-saving movie hacks to keep it affordable!

 Related Post: The Importance of Mom Friends

 - New Makeup – Why does browsing for a new lipstick make SUCH a big difference?
 Christine likes to hit up Target while the kids are in school, and spend time picking out the perfect shade. something about a fresh, pretty lipstick just helps to turn her day around completely.

 - Browse at Michael’s (with a budget!)– This one could get expensive, so come armed with your coupons and a strict budget.
 Every so often, I’ll set a $10 budget, head to Michaels, and find something that I can craft that week.
 It’s amazing, but when I have the supplies on hand, I’m much more likely to scratch the creative itch on a regular basis.